ZLT9/create-vibrant-vaults/README.md

 ## For modpack creators

-You are free to include Create: Vibrant Vaults in any modpack, as long as you don't modify the contact information found in the `fabric.mod.json` file.
+You are free to include Create: Vibrant Vaults in any modpack, as long as you don't modify the contact information found in the `fabric.mod.json` file, and all downloads are hosted on Modrinth.
 Thank you for considering my mod for your modpack!